 6. PRODUCT GUARANTEES

-6.1 All Products supplied are covered by the terms and conditions of the Manufacturers Guarantee for a period of 12 months or longer if relevant this is in addition to the consumers’ statutory rights.
+6.1 All Products supplied are covered by the terms and conditions of the Manufacturers guarantee for a period of 12 months or longer if relevant this is in addition to Consumers’ statutory rights.

 7. FAULTY PRODUCTS

 7.1 If you think that the product you have purchased is faulty you should contact us immediately.
 If we are unable to determine the nature of any fault we may refer you to the Manufacturer, due to their extensive knowledge of their product.
 If the Manufacturer agrees that the product is faulty, in most cases they will be able to authorise a replacement/repair of the product direct to you.
 This does not affect your statutory rights.
 A restocking fee of up to 25% is charged on returns which prove to be non-defective.
 It is therefore imperative that you have made contact with us before returning any Products.
 The restocking fee is non-negotiable.
 In all instances when contacting a Manufacturer, you must retain the reference code that you are given.
 If the product fails within 30 days of receipt, a replacement Product or full refund of the cost of the Product will be offered to you, at the Company's discretion.

 7.2 If you are a Consumer, nothing in clause 7.1 affects your legal rights under the Consumer Rights Act 2015.
 For more detailed information about your rights, please visit the Citizens Advice website www.citizensadvice.co.uk or call 03454 04 05 06.